 Meetings start promptly at 7:30 p.m. with the main program followed by the business portion, and conclude around 10 p.m.
 Meetings are open to the general public.

-Eileen Ross and her wagon of rocks (See the rest of the story in the Trotter 2000 section of Photos)
+The author and photographer in the trench.
+(See the rest of the story in the Trotter 2000 section of Photos)